chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Reddit Discussion around WNTYAB.md

 > - I tend to stay away from dev documentation that is too in depth, better to keep it brief and "vague" then go too in depth.
 Code is always moving, meaning any documentation is out of date the moment it was put online.
 Like previous point, broad strokes and reasoning/intent then pointing out exactly how it fits together.
 I've got some legacy systems we inherited from people that have left, that have odd quirks and no one knows why it is the way it is.
 Always difficult to say at that point if it was intentional, a mistake or a quick workaround/hack.

 - Documentation that explains things broadly and is less tied down to a specific version of some code tends to remain up-to-date longest.
+- One person writes documentation and finds users don't consult documentation even when they know they should.

 > Depending on the audience, actual code samples in a common place can be more useful then some blurbs on an (internal) website.
 Seeing as they will have to be fixed if the code drastically changes.